Purple Hibiscus: Religion

 On the present which relates to instances where Catholic liturgy is united positively to Igbo culture, otherwise called the presence of liturgical inculturation.
-For example, in the Eucharistic liturgy celebrated by Father Amadi at St Agnes Parish, there is often less serious participation by the congregation because of their used to singing in English, yet, he sang in Igbo.
-Also, when Father Amadi celebrated the Holy Mass at St. Peter’s Chaplaincy in Nsukka, and after the "Our Father", he didn't say "Offer to each other the sign of peace", instead, he sang an Igbo hymn, and said "Ekene nke udo...ezigbo nwanne m nye m aka gi.
+For example, in the Eucharistic liturgy celebrated by Father Amadi at St Agnes Parish, there is often less serious participation by the congregation because they are used to singing in English, while he sang in Igbo.
+Also, when Father Amadi celebrated the Holy Mass at St. Peter's Chaplaincy in Nsukka, and after the "Our Father", he did not say "Offer to each other the sign of peace", but instead, he sang an Igbo hymn, and said "Ekene nke udo...ezigbo nwanne m nye m aka gi.
 Aunty Ifeoma and her household resides in Nsukka and worship in St. Peter's Church.
-Kambili narrates that while at Aunty Ifeoma's house, their Morning and night prayers are always said along with Igbo songs, which usually follows handclapping.
+Kambili narrates that while at Aunty Ifeoma's house, their morning and night prayers are always said along with Igbo songs, which usually follows hand clapping.

 Amaefule agrees that before the Vatican II, the use of vernacular in the Holy Mass and sometimes in other sacraments is prohibited as Latin is regarded as the only language for worship and the liturgy.
 After the emergence of Vatican II, the use of vernacular was allowed.
-Unlike Father Benedict who insists that only some, and not all parts of the Mass, could be conducted in the vernacular.
-Kambili also recount how Father Benedict banned the use of local perhaps Igbo songs in Mass, except during the offertory time; Amaefule analyzed that his allowance of Igbo songs wasn't neither because he values it nor convinced of its spiritual and theological contents, instead, it is because it captivates the congregation, and encourages collection of large money.
+Unlike Father Benedict, who insists that only some, and not all parts of the Mass, could be conducted in the vernacular.
+Kambili also recount how Father Benedict banned the use of local perhaps Igbo songs in Mass, except during the offertory time; Amaefule analyzed that his allowance of Igbo songs was neither because he values it nor was convinced of its spiritual and theological contents, instead, it is because it captivates the congregation, and encourages collection of large money.

 Lack of liturgical inculturation is depicted in Father Benedict's sermon, where he constantly illustrate Jesus Christ, the Pope, and Papa.
 Amaefule argues that it isn't bad bad but also not the best since there are several entities like things, realities, humans, and objects in an environment that may be fit to illustrate the gospel as Jesus did in his preaching.